-The Wolf Administration, in partnership with AMI Expeditionary Healthcare (AMI), is operating sites with Berks, Blair, Centre, and Clinton counties and with Edinboro University in Erie for community testing.
+The Wolf Administration, in partnership with AMI Expeditionary Healthcare (AMI), is operating sites with Berks, Centre, and Clinton counties and Edinboro University in Erie for community testing sites.

-Testing resources can be rotated to different locations as needed.
+Testing resources will be rotated to different locations as needed.
 Below are the current AMI testing locations:

 Testing is available from 10 a.m. to 7 p.m.
 Tuesday through Friday and 9 a.m. to 3 p.m. on Saturday through Sept.
 9 at the parking lot of Direct Link Technologies, 2561 Bernville Road, Reading, PA, 19605.
 Note, enter the parking lot from Van Reed Road.

-Testing will be available Tuesday through Saturday from 10 a.m. to 7 p.m. from April 20 through April 28 at the County Recycling and Refuse Authority/Interpretive Center, 253 Transfer Road, Bellefonte, PA, 16823.
-Testing will be closed on April 23.
+Testing will be available Tuesday through Saturday from 10 a.m. to 7 p.m. from April 14 through April 23 at the County Recycling and Refuse Authority/Interpretive Center, 253 Transfer Road, Bellefonte, PA, 16823.

 Testing is available Tuesday through Friday from 10 a.m. to 6 p.m. and Saturday from 8 a.m. to 2 p.m. now through Sept.
 9 at the Parsons Union Building (PUB), 650 Railroad St, Lock Haven, PA, 17745.